aaronwmorris/indi-allsky/README.md

         * ARM
         * x86_64
     * 1GB RAM  (512MB might work, but may require additional swap space)
-    * 64GB of storage minimum to store a couple months of videos and 30 days of JPEG images.
+    * 64GB of storage minimum to store 2 months of videos and 30 days of JPEG images.
     * (Optional) Internet connectivity for image uploading
 * An INDI supported camera
     * CPU architecture support varies between camera manufacturers